slsa-framework/slsa-proposals/0005/README.md

 The SLSA community could create a new attestation (perhaps an in-toto predicate) that indicates the issuing party attests that the named build platform meets the included SLSA level(s).
-The build platform would optionally provide one or more of these attestations when producing provenance, and the consumer would use these attestations as part of their decision of whether or not to use an artifact.
+The build platform would optionally provide one or more of these attestations when producing provenance, and an auditor could produce one or more of these attestations when they have audited a build platform.
+Consumers would then use these attestations as part of their decision of whether or not to use an artifact.

 This idea is not part of the initial proposal because pursuing it would require integrating with a policy engine that is more general than slsa-verifier (or